-The District of Columbia statewide assessment program, administered by the Office of the State Superintendent of Education (OSSE), is of the utmost importance to the measurement and reporting of the achievement of students and schools in the District of Columbia.
+The District of Columbia statewide assessment program, administered by OSSE, is of the utmost importance to the measurement and reporting of the achievement of students and schools in the District of Columbia.
 Pursuant to the District of Columbia Public Education Reform Act of 2007, effective June 12, 2007 (DC Law 17-9; DC Official Code § 38-1800 et seq.), OSSE serves as the state education agency (SEA) and performs the functions of an SEA for the District of Columbia under applicable federal law, including grant-making, oversight, and state functions for standards, assessments, and federal accountability requirements for elementary and secondary education.
+Statewide assessments are the only tools available in the District to comparably measure academic performance of students on the District's content standards across schools, local education agencies (LEAs), the state, and specific groups of students.
+In addition to aggregations of student performance, these assessments are also designed to be valid for measuring growth and for use in public accountability systems.

-OSSE has developed these Test Security Guidelines to set forth minimum requirements to ensure that local educational agencies (LEAs) and school personnel are aware of the state requirements for maintaining strict test security procedures.
+Per the requirements of the District of Columbia Testing Integrity Act of 2013 (amended in 2015), OSSE has developed Test Security Guidelines to set forth minimum requirements to ensure that LEAs and school personnel are aware of the state requirements for maintaining strict test security procedures.
 OSSE's goal is for schools and LEAs to deliver a uniform and equitable statewide assessment program.
-For assessments to yield fair and accurate results, the assessments must be administered, to the extent possible, in consistent and standardized conditions; and the best way to ensure that occurs is to ensure all teachers and administrators understand and recognize acceptable and unacceptable assessment practices.
+For assessments to yield fair and accurate results, the assessments must be administered, to the extent possible, in consistent and standardized conditions; and the best way to ensure that occurs is to provide all LEA and school staff with the information and training needed for them to understand and recognize acceptable and unacceptable assessment practices.